The web pages could use an overhaul

 Can you conifugure Redmine to use the Exiv2 Logo as I think that would improve the continuity between Apache and Redmine.

-#28 Updated by Andreas Huggel over 1 year ago
+#28 Updated by Andreas Huggel almost 2 years ago

 Added a "Community" dropdown menu item and eventually managed to squeeze all so they still stay on one line as the screen gets smaller.
 For good measure, I also added a community link on the download page.
 Since it's a dropdown menu, it will just open on the first click rather than take you straight to the Redmine site, so you get a bit more info what awaits you and a second chance to decide if that's really what you want.